trustlines-protocol/clientlib/README.md

 Use the following configuration to connect to the currently deployed test setup.

-**NOTE: The [trustlines-network contracts](https://github.com/trustlines-network/contracts) are deployed on the Kovan testnet.
-Some Kovan Test ETH is therefore required to interact with the contracts in this setup.**
+**NOTE: The [trustlines-network contracts](https://github.com/trustlines-network/contracts) are deployed on the Laika Testnet ([Laika Blockexplorer](https://explorelaika.trustlines.foundation/)), the test network of Trustlines.
+Some Laika test `TLC` is therefore required to interact with the contracts in this setup.**

 ```javascript
 import { TLNetwork } from 'trustlines-clientlib'